Joyetech, as a brand, need little introduction. They are one of the longest standing vape brands that make a habit of releasing innovative vape gear.

 What Can We expect From the eVic AIO by Joyetech?

-Joyetech’s latest All-in-one (AIO) device combines many features, both aesthetically and technically of these three products to create one new unique mod………but is it a winning combination!?
+Joyetech’s latest All-in-one (AIO) device combines many features, both aesthetically and technically of these three products to create one new unique mod.
+It can fire upto 75W and has top filling capabilities………but is it a winning combination!?

 What’s In The Box